 - 1. The following tools are required to remove the spare tire: - one handle extension and one typical extension.
 To assemble, align button with hole and slide parts together.
-To disconnect, depress button and pull apart.
+To disconnect, depress button and pull apart. - one wheel nut wrench.
+Slide over square end of jack handle.

-• Vehicles equipped with dual rear wheels, insert the lug wrench extension into the lug wrench to reach the lug nuts.

-2. Attach the spare tire lock key (A) to the jack handle (B).
+- Vehicles equipped with dual rear wheels, insert the lug wrench extension into the lug wrench to reach the lug nuts. - 2.
+Attach the spare tire lock key (A) to the jack handle (B).

 - 3. Fully insert the jack handle through the bumper hole and into the guide tube.
 The key and lock will engage with a slight push and counterclockwise turn.
-Some resistance will be felt when turning the jack handle assembly. - and lower the spare tire until you can slide the tire rearward and the cable is slack.
+Some resistance will be felt when turning the jack handle assembly. - 4.
+Turn the handle counterclockwise and lower the spare tire until you can slide the tire rearward and the cable is slack